axelpale/genversion/README.md

 - *targetPath:* string.
 An absolute or relative file path.
 Relative to `process.cwd()`.
 - *opts:* optional options.
 Available keys are:
+  - *properties:* optional array of strings.
+These properties will be picked from `package.json` and rendered.
+Defaults to `['version']`.
   - *source:* optional string.
 An absolute or relative path to a file or directory.
 Genversion searches for the source package.json along this path.
 Defaults to the value of `targetPath`.
   - *useSemicolon:* optional boolean.
 Defaults to `false`.
   - *useDoubleQuotes:* optional boolean.
 Defaults to `false`.